-Ownership Most streetlights in the City are owned by Commonwealth Edison.
-The City does own some streetlights, mainly in the Central and Ravinia Business Districts.
-Additionally, private individuals also own some streetlights, especially those of a more decorative nature that may be found in some subdivisions.
-Streetlight problems can be reported to the Public Works Department.
-If the light is not City-maintained, the City will forward the service request to the proper owner.
+Most streetlights in the City are owned and maintained by Commonwealth Edison.
+The City does own some streetlights which are located mainly in the Central and Ravinia Business Districts.
+Additionally, private individuals also own some streetlights, especially those of a more decorative nature found in some subdivisions.
+Streetlight problems can be reported to the Public Works Department and if the light is not City-maintained, the City will forward the service request to the proper owner.

-- Side of the street the light is on.
+- Which side of street the light is located.

-- Occasionally, a pole number can be seen at eye level and usually is a combination of letters and numbers.
+- Occasionally, a pole number can be seen at eye level and contain a combination of letters and numbers.

-- Please leave your name and daytime phone number so we may call with questions if necessary.
+- Please leave your contact information (name and daytime phone number) so we may call with additional questions if needed.

 SNOW AND ICE REMOVAL

-The Public Works Department offers the following FAQ’s in preparation for the winter season.
+The Public Works Department provides the following information in preparation for the winter season.
 Timely response and effective execution in anticipation of variable weather conditions are essential for an efficient snow removal plan.
-Online weather data and Lake County Passage CCTV information are constantly monitored to determine the impact of storms including scheduling personnel and availability of equipment.
-This advance information assists the Department to prepare an effective plan for snow removal operations.
-The Public Works Department works closely with the Public Safety personnel to identify specific salting or plowing needs.
+Online weather data and Lake County Passage CCTV information are constantly being monitored to determine the impact of storms.
+This allows the City to schedule personnel and get equipment ready and available for any upcoming snow event.
+The information provided in advance assists the Public Works Department to prepare an effective plan for snow removal while working closely with the Public Safety personnel to identify specific salting or plowing needs.

 Property owners should inform their snow removal companies of the Snow Removal Ordinance provisions.
 Snow plow operations observed improperly depositing snow in violation of the ordinance will be cited; however, residents are ultimately responsible for compliance and may also be cited.
-Please see the graphic below as a guide to properly remove snow from your driveway, and contact the Public Works Department at 847.432.0807 for more information.
+Please see the graphic below as a guide to properly remove snow from your driveway, or contact the Street Foreman, Randy Abbott, at 847.926.1147 with any questions or concerns.